kristrev/multi/README.md

 If you are going to use MNM with PPP devices, make sure the 'nodefaultroute' option is specified.
 MNM will create this route automatically.

+Unless a static IP is specified, MNM assumes that IPs for LAN and WLAN interfaces will be obtained using DHCP.
+For PPP devices, MNM assumes that an IP has been allocated by the ISP and set by the dialer.

 Future work
 -----------
 * IPv6 support: Due to a lack of available IPv6 networks, I have not been able